 - Day 5:

-scenic flight over dunes and Skeleton Coast to Swakopmund, ﬂy to Etosha National Park area
+fly over Skeleton Coast to Swakopmund and Etosha National Park

 - Days 6 & 7:

-Ongava Game Reserve rhino tracking and game drives, Etosha game viewing
+Ongava Reserve rhino tracking and game drives, Etosha game viewing

 - Day 8: